moonshine/spree-product-variants-by-option/README.markdown

 ### Show Page

 The show page (products/show_variant.html) for the selected variant in this extension is an example only and will need to be modified to suit.
-This can be done in overriding the products/show_variant.html view in your site extension or similar.
+This can be done by overriding the products/show_variant.html view in your site extension or similar.

 ## TODO list